- How can I access MELISA testing in the US and Canada?

 - What is metal hypersensitivity?

-Many everyday metals can cause a type IV delayed type hypersensitivity reaction in genetically predisposed individuals.
-This type of "allergy" is mediated by T-lymphocytes (white blood cells) that have had prior contact with a given allergen.
+A type IV hypersensitivity reaction is mediated by T-lymphocytes (white blood cells) that have had prior contact with a given allergen.
 These cells respond by enlarging (lymphoblast transformation) and dividing (proliferation) when exposed to the sensitizing allergen.
-The newly formed cells (effector cells), together with their secreted cytokines, mediate the resulting allergic reaction.
-See How does the MELISA test work?
+The newly formed effector cells, together with their secreted cytokines, mediate the resulting allergic reaction.

 - Which symptoms may indicate metal allergy?

 The classic symptom of metal hypersensitivity is allergic contact dermatitis.
-In addition to local symptoms, chronic exposure to metals may cause a wide range of systemic symptoms in susceptible people.
+In addition to local symptoms, chronic exposure to metals may cause numerous symptoms associated with an overactive immune system in susceptible people.
 Patients with metal hypersensitivity report symptoms such as inflammation, joint and muscle pain, cognitive impairment (brain fog), depression, and headaches.
 Metal hypersensitivity has been implicated in the aetiology of chronic fatigue syndrome (CFS), multiple sclerosis (MS), fibromyalgia and multiple chemical sensitivity (MCS).